 Learn more about the NYSARC Trust Unrestricted Fund.

-Olivia, a 75-year-old New York City resident with dementia, now receives a little too much money every month from her Social Security and pension for her to stay on Medicaid.
+Olivia, a 75-year-old New York City resident with dementia, receives a little too much income every month from her Social Security and pension for her to qualify for Medicaid health benefits and long-term care services.

 The NYSARC Community Trust II, sometimes called, "Medicaid spend-down trust", enables individuals with disabilities to continue to reside in the community while on Medicaid by depositing any excess monthly income into a trust to be used for living and other expenses.